Updated: Sep 6

 Personal Finance and general financial literacy are critical for making the most of your financial resources.
 It is very doable!
 Unfortunately, financial literacy is often neglected.

 There was a time in the United States when financial literacy was not as critical.
 Most companies provided a pension program (Defined Benefit).
 You did not really have to think about it.
 Your retirement was taken care of.
 Today, pensions are almost gone, replaced by portable, self-service-oriented 401(k) programs (Defined Contribution).
-Also, there are even more "gig workers" that need to completely self-service their retirement.
+Also, there are even more "gig workers" needing to completely self-service their retirement.
 The bottom line is, the need for self-driven financial literacy is greater than ever.

 Unfortunately, many are falling through the cracks.
 According to the St. Louis Federal Reserve, Americans are having retirement challenges.
 It would seem the switch from pension to 401k has caught entire generations unprepared.

-I've been asked "What is the secret formula to financial success?"
-The truth is there is no single "secret formula."
-I think of financial success as the long term outcome of a series of small but smart financial decisions.
-The hard part is, you don't realize financial success until after those smart financial decisions have been made.
+I've been asked, "What is the secret formula to financial success?"
+The truth is, there is no single "secret sauce."
+I think of financial success as the long-term outcome of a series of small but optimized financial decisions.

-Your Personal Finance Journey Guide:
+The Stoic's Arbitrage: Your Personal Finance Journey Guide

 Making the money!

-7. Career success - Success Pillars - Maximizing luck with an adaptable mindset to reach your goals!
+7. Career success - Success Pillars - A Life Journey Foundation

 8. Career choices - Do I need to be a Data Scientist in an AI-enabled world?